gcky/etl-project-website/user-docs.md

 ### Min-Max Scaling

 This option scales the values in the column to a specified range (0 - 1 by default).
 This operation is also known as *normalization*.
-When applying this option, Tungsten will ignore any invalid values, i.e. invalid values will still be invalid values after the column is scaled.
+When applying this option, Willow will ignore any invalid values, i.e. invalid values will still be invalid values after the column is scaled.
 This operation will fail if the column has zero range (minimum value is the same as the maximum value).

 <a class="anchor" id="clean-feature-scaling-standardize"></a>

 ### Standardization

 This option scales the values in the column so that the column has zero-mean and unit-variance.
-When applying this option, Tungsten will ignore any invalid values, i.e. invalid values will still be invalid values after the column is scaled.
+When applying this option, Willow will ignore any invalid values, i.e. invalid values will still be invalid values after the column is scaled.
 This operation will fail if the column has zero-variance.

 <a class="anchor" id="clean-feature-encoding"></a>